openschc/openschc/docs/General/User_guide.rst

       }
     }

+SCHC differentiates the traffic generated from the device (upstream traffic) and traffic sent to the device (downstream traffic).
+Fragmentation rules are unidirectional.
+It is mandatory to specify in a fragmentation rule the direction which can be "UP" or "DW".
+Note that for compression rules, the direction will have to be specified for each field, so the rule by itself is bidirectional.

 See below for the description of the compression and fragmentation parameters.

 The following Python code adds these 2 basic rules into the OpenSCHC rule manager and displays them. ::